 Bill of Lading

 Document issued by the carrier.
 It certifies that the goods described have been delivered by the exporter.
 It is a document that establishes the terms of a contract between a shipper and a transport company that acknowledges receipt of the goods It signifies what freight is to be transported between specified points for a specified price As the most basic document in the transport of goods, it serves as a title, contract of carriage and receipt for the goods It is prepared by the shipper on forms issued by the carrier.
+To know everything about the Bill of Lading, read this.
 It may be an AWB (airwaybill) for air cargo.

 A document completed by the shipper detailing the contents of the shipment which must include the weight (gross and net), dimensions, contents, the numbering of each package in the shipment, and any identifying features (e.g. serial numbers).
 It may also be used to identify damaged or missing items; the buyer pays duty only on what was actually received.